Entangling Power and Its Deviation: A Quantitative Analysis on Input-State Dependence and Variability in Entanglement Generation: Summary

 In the analyses, we identified the precise algebraic conditions under which a unitary operation fails to generate entanglement.
 In {\bf Theorem~\ref{thm:1}}, we showed that EP vanishes when the unitary operation commutes with certain symmetric projectors in its two-copy tensor representation.
 This condition encompasses both product unitaries---such as $\hat{U} = \hat{u}_1 \otimes \hat{u}_2$---and non-product but non-entangling gates, such as the SWAP operation.
 We then established in {\bf Theorem~\ref{thm:2}} that EPD vanishes if and only if EP vanishes.
-Furthermore, we derived {\bf Corollary~\ref{corol:1}} showing that increases in the average entanglement generation are necessarily accompanied by increases in its fluctuation, reinforcing a structural trade-off between entangling strength and uniformity.
+Furthermore, in {\bf Corollary~\ref{corol:1}} we provided an operational interpretation of EPD as the susceptibility of the mean entanglement under an exponential biasing of the input ensemble, clarifying how EPD quantifies the input-state sensitivity beyond EP.
 This confirms that entanglement generation and its input-state sensitivity are intrinsically linked.
-Such a trade-off has, to our knowledge, not been explicitly characterized before, and opens a new perspective on the nature of quantum entanglement generation.
+Such an intrinsic link has, to our knowledge, not been explicitly characterized before, and opens a new perspective on the nature of quantum entanglement generation.